What does remortgage mean?

 To save money

 If your current mortgage deal is ending soon, you’ll probably be moved onto your lender’s Standard Variable Rate (SVR).
 This rate is often a lot higher, which means your monthly payments could go up.
 Remortgaging before this happens gives you the chance to lock in a better deal and keep your costs down.
-Even a small drop in interest can save you hundreds of pounds each year.

 To get a better rate